HEY BABY, WE LIKE YOUR PANTS…

-A horse tail was a fine addition to Iggy’s look with a white T-shirt and jeans as he pranced through the Lust for Life tour.
+A horse tail was a fine addition to Iggy’s look, worn with a white T-shirt and jeans as he pranced through the Lust for Life tour.
 “Horse Song” appears on a future album, Zombie Birdhouse.

-Worn offstage for reading, these reveal Iggy’s nerdy and studious alter-ego – his Jerry Lewis look.
+Worn offstage for reading, glasses reveal Iggy’s nerdy and studious alter-ego – his Jerry Lewis look.

 In a 1980 Sukita photo shoot for his Party album cover, Iggy manages to remain situated in a crisp white shirt for several minutes!

 (Sometimes paired with a sweater and scarf or a leotard).

 “I had a nice look for a while in the early 80s—Americans really hated it.
 I was still going with Esther, and I would just borrow her clothes and go out onstage with moderate heels, fishnet stockings, a miniskirt, a little leather jacket, and a mini leather cap.
 Sometimes I’d wear a little white shirt underneath.
 I looked like a temp secretary or something.
 That was a good look.”

 “…There can be some sex in there, but there can also be some humor….
 A lot of it is also something about being human – the spiritual need to shine a little.” – Iggy

 A proud Iggy, missing a tooth surveys the ‘gifts’ he received from the crowd in disapproval of his outfit when opening for the Rolling Stones at Detroit’s Silverdome wearing a leather mini-skirt in 1981.
 The numerous missiles were removed from the stage using a snow shovel.

 He later went back onstage to read the list of missiles that had been thrown.